qianlongding/edge-ai-libraries/microservices/multimodal-embedding-serving/docs/user-guide/get-started.md

 - **EMBEDDING_USE_OV**: Enable OpenVINO optimizations (`true`/`false`).
 - **EMBEDDING_OV_MODELS_DIR**: Persistent directory for converted models.

+### Set the environment variables

-Set the environment with default values by running:
+Set the environment with default values by running the below command.
+Note that this needs to be run anytime the environment variables are changed.
+For example: if running on GPU, additional environment variables will need to be set.

 ```bash
 source setup.sh